 Decker’s photographic images are the result of an ongoing inquiry into the possibilities for transformation in the everyday.
 They celebrate serendipitous findings filtered through a painter’s sensibility.
 Texture, color, movement and ambiguity of scale come into play in works derived from both natural and inorganic sources.
 Conceptually, the work is simply about being present.
 Other ongoing series include portraiture, still life, flora and fauna, and street photography.

-For a series-in-progress begun January 1, 2011, Decker shoots what she sees every morning from her Westbeth perch overlooking the Hudson River.
-On view now thru Oct.
-31 at MBP Gale A. Brewer's office gallery, 225 images document the flow of time and represent a departure from the photographs she usually takes.
+On January 1, 2011, Decker began shooting what she sees every morning from her Westbeth perch overlooking the Hudson River.
+A solo exhibition at the Manhattan Borough President's Gallery featured 245 works from the series (Oct.
+1-31, 2014).
+They document the flow of time and represent a departure from the photographs Decker usually takes.
 Candid glimpses of narrative moments in peoples' lives, these cinematic sequences and leitmotifs record the transformation of a landscape as weather and season change, turning people and their animals into miniature figures in a living scroll painting.

 Though anchored in reality, Decker’s paintings and pastels have an otherworldly quality that invites the viewer on a magical journey.
 As the artist examines the ways in which nature corresponds with her internal life, her approach to realism takes a metaphysical turn.
 Organic weathered forms undulate in a shimmering dance.
 Mysterious crevices lead to secret places and hidden treasures.
 Swirling roots and limbs pulse and vibrate in a visceral landscape revealing the spectral, fairy-tale shapes of the imagination.
 Broad suggestive passages combined with attention to fine detail produce a combination of dreaminess and earthiness.
 Entering the worlds within worlds of these multi-layered pieces, the viewer is invited to partake in a participation mystique, a communion with the numinous in nature.